 Financial planning is difficult for everyone, and for someone with disabilities, planning for the future can be especially complicated.
 If you’re living with a disability, it’s crucial that you make a clear financial plan, as well as understand how you’ll access and afford the care you may need later in life.
 You need to take a close look at your income and expenses, save for your retirement, and consider life insurance or burial insurance to protect your family’s finances.

 Photo by Pixabay

 Understand Your Costs

 If you’re living with a disability, you probably have a higher cost of living than the average American.
 Along with doctor’s appointments and the added cost of medications or assistive equipment, you may have extra costs such as special dietary requirements, limited mobility that affects your earning potential, or a higher cost of accessible transportation.
 Calculate your costs, then create a budget that’s easy to follow.
 You need to set money aside for basic needs, discretionary spending, and savings, and carefully monitoring your costs.

 Increasing Your Earning Potential

-Your disability shouldn’t limit you, so find ways to increase your earning potential.
+A disability only limits you as much as you allow it, so find ways to increase your earning potential.
 Evaluate your current job and check the job market for accessible jobs you’d excel at.
 Don’t be afraid to apply for a new job; if you have the necessary skills, employers can’t discriminate against you based on your disability.
 You can even consider working remotely to pick up extra hours and increase your earning potential while accommodating your disability.

 Know Your Rights